OpenEvalProject/evals/manuscripts/elife-84756/v2/manuscript.md

 ## Materials and methods

-## Homology modelling
+### Homology modelling

 Homology modelling was carried out in Modeller (Webb and Sali, 2016) to produce complete structures of the target proteins bound to their drug molecules.
 Several crystal structures of PfDHFR exist in the Protein Data Bank (PDB).
 The entry 3QGT provides the crystal structure of wild-type PfDHFR complexed with NADPH, dUMP, and pyrimethamine, however residues in the ranges 86–95 and 232–282 are missing from the structural model.
 Homology modelling was used to complete the structure using a second wild-type PfDHFR structure PDB entry 1J3I along with a wild-type PvDHFR structure PDB entry 2BLB.

 To produce a complete structural model of PvDHFR, PDB entry 2BLB was used as a template, which provides the X-ray crystal structure of wild-type P. vivax DHFR in complex with pyrimethamine.
 This structure was only missing a loop section between residues 87–105 and so Modeller was used to build this missing loop.

-## Flex ddG binding free energy predictions
+### Flex ddG binding free energy predictions

-The Rosetta Flex ddG protocol was used to estimate the change in binding free energy upon mutation, ΔΔG=ΔGmut−ΔGWT, for each step in all possible mutational trajectories for a set of stepwise resistance mutations (see Supplementary data Flex_ddG folder for examples of a Rosetta script, resfile, and command line.
+The Rosetta Flex ddG protocol was used to estimate the change in binding free energy upon mutation, $ΔΔG=ΔG_{mut}−ΔG_{WT}$, for each step in all possible mutational trajectories for a set of stepwise resistance mutations (see Supplementary data Flex_ddG folder for examples of a Rosetta script, resfile, and command line.
 The protein-ligand structure files and ligand parameter files can be found in the folders named for the specific targets).
 To predict the change in binding free energy for a single or multiple mutation, we used the structure of the target protein with the drug molecule bound as input to Flex ddG and ran the protocol for 250 times per mutation to produce a distribution of predictions of the change in the free energy of binding.
-We then found the mean of the distribution to produce a single estimate of the change in the binding free energy for the mutation, denoted ΔΔGX∗ for mutation X.
+We then found the mean of the distribution to produce a single estimate of the change in the binding free energy for the mutation, denoted $ΔΔG_{X}^{∗}$ for mutation X.

 To predict the stepwise evolutionary trajectories, we must consider the interactions between the mutations in the pathway.
-The interaction energy (or epistasis) in the binding free energy between two mutations X and Y can be written ϵX,Y=ΔΔGX,Y−(ΔΔGX+ΔΔGY).
+The interaction energy (or epistasis) in the binding free energy between two mutations X and Y can be written $ϵ_{X,Y}=ΔΔG_{X,Y}−(ΔΔG_{X}+ΔΔG_{Y})$.
 This quantifies by how much the change in binding free energy of the double mutant X,Y deviates from additivity of the single mutants, where each are calculated with respect to the wild-type.
-Therefore, the change in binding free energy when mutation Y occurs in the background of mutation X can be written ΔΔGX/Y=ΔΔGX,Y−ΔΔGX, where ΔΔGX/Y=ΔΔGY+ϵX,Y.
+Therefore, the change in binding free energy when mutation Y occurs in the background of mutation X can be written $ΔΔG_{X/Y}=ΔΔG_{X,Y}−ΔΔG_{X}$, where $ΔΔG_{X/Y}=ΔΔG_{Y}+ϵ_{X,Y}$.

-For a third mutation, Z, occurring in the background of double mutation X,Y, the interaction energy between Z and X,Y is ϵXY,Z=ΔΔGX,Y,Z−(ΔΔGX,Y+ΔΔGZ).
-The quantity ϵXY,Z is not the same as the third-order epistasis between mutations X, Y, and Z, or the interaction energy ϵXYZ=ΔΔGX,Y,Z−(ΔΔGX+ΔΔGY+ΔΔGZ) as it does not account for the interaction between X and Y, rather it only quantifies the interaction between Z and the two mutations X and Y. Therefore, the change in binding free energy when mutation Z occurs in the background of double mutant X,Y can be calculated as ΔΔGX,Y/Z=ΔΔGX,Y,Z−ΔΔGX,Y, where ΔΔGX,Y/Z=ΔΔGZ+ϵXY,Z.
+For a third mutation, Z, occurring in the background of double mutation X,Y, the interaction energy between Z and X,Y is $ϵ_{XY,Z}=ΔΔG_{X,Y,Z}−(ΔΔG_{X,Y}+ΔΔG_{Z})$.
+The quantity $ϵ_{XY,Z}$ is not the same as the third-order epistasis between mutations X, Y, and Z, or the interaction energy $ϵ_{XYZ}=ΔΔG_{X,Y,Z}−(ΔΔG_{X}+ΔΔG_{Y}+ΔΔG_{Z})$ as it does not account for the interaction between X and Y, rather it only quantifies the interaction between Z and the two mutations X and Y. Therefore, the change in binding free energy when mutation Z occurs in the background of double mutant X,Y can be calculated as $ΔΔG_{X,Y/Z}=ΔΔG_{X,Y,Z}−ΔΔG_{X,Y}$, where $ΔΔG_{X,Y/Z}=ΔΔG_{Z}+ϵ_{XY,Z}$.

-To estimate the change in binding free energy when mutation Y occurs in the background of mutation X, ΔΔGX/Y for stepwise pathway X/Y, we subtracted the predictions ΔΔGXi for the first mutation X, from the predictions for the double mutation X,Y, ΔΔGX,Yi, to create a set of 250 ‘predictions’ for the change in binding free energy when Y occurs in the background of X, ΔΔGX/Yi, i.e., ΔΔGX/Yi=ΔΔGX,Yi−ΔΔGXi for i={1,...,150}.
-To estimate the change in binding free energy when mutation Z occurs in the background of mutations X and Y, we calculated ΔΔGX,Y/Zi=ΔΔGX,Y,Zi−ΔΔGX,Yi.
+To estimate the change in binding free energy when mutation Y occurs in the background of mutation X, $ΔΔG_{X/Y}$ for stepwise pathway $X/Y$, we subtracted the predictions $ΔΔG_{X}^{i}$ for the first mutation $X$, from the predictions for the double mutation $X,Y$, $ΔΔG_{X,Y}^{i}$, to create a set of 250 ‘predictions’ for the change in binding free energy when $Y$ occurs in the background of $X$, $ΔΔG_{X/Y}^{i}$, i.e., $ΔΔG_{X/Y}^{i}=ΔΔG_{X,Y}^{i}−ΔΔG_{X}^{i}$ for $i={1,...,150}$.
+To estimate the change in binding free energy when mutation Z occurs in the background of mutations X and Y, we calculated $ΔΔG_{X,Y/Z}^{i}=ΔΔG_{X,Y,Z}^{i}−ΔΔG_{X,Y}^{i}$.
 We applied a similar method for the quadruple mutations, so that we had a set of ‘predictions’ for each step in the possible evolutionary trajectories.

-## Simulating evolutionary trajectories
+### Simulating evolutionary trajectories

 The Rosetta energy function is a mix of a combination of physic-based and statistics-based potentials and so raw predictions using this function don’t match up with physical energy units (e.g. kcal/mol or kJ/mol).
 However, the authors of Flex ddG applied a generalised additive model-like approach to the Rosetta energy function to reweight its terms and to fit experimentally known values (in kcal/mol).
-The resulting nonlinear reweighting model reduced the absolute error between the predictions and experimental values and so improved the agreement with experimentally determined interface ΔΔG values.
+The resulting nonlinear reweighting model reduced the absolute error between the predictions and experimental values and so improved the agreement with experimentally determined interface $ΔΔG$ values.
 They found that by doing this the Flex ddG predictions of binding free energy changes were in a similar range as experimental binding free energy changes and observed improved correlation and classification of mutations as stabilising or destabilising (Barlow et al., 2018).
 Therefore, we assume Flex ddG can provide approximate predictions of binding free energy changes comparable to experimental changes in kcal/mol and can therefore be used to parameterise a thermodynamic model.

-To predict the most likely evolutionary trajectories to reach a quadruple mutant, we used a model based in thermodynamics and statistical mechanics where the fitness of a protein is determined by the probability it would not be bound to a ligand, Punbound.
+To predict the most likely evolutionary trajectories to reach a quadruple mutant, we used a model based in thermodynamics and statistical mechanics where the fitness of a protein is determined by the probability it would not be bound to a ligand, $P_{unbound}$.
 We consider a two-state system in which the protein can either be bound or unbound and do not explicitly account for if the protein is folded or unfolded in either the bound or unbound state.
-For ligand concentration [L] it can be shown that the probability a protein is unbound is(1)Punbound=1[L]Kd+1
+For ligand concentration $[L]$ it can be shown that the probability a protein is unbound is

+$$
+P_{unbound}=\frac{1}{\frac{[L]}{K_{d}}+1}
+$$

-where Kd is the protein-ligand dissociation constant and can be calculated as c0eΔG/kT, where c0 is a reference ligand concentration (set here arbitrarily to 1 M), ΔG is the protein-ligand binding free energy, k is the Boltzmann constant, and T is the temperature in Kelvin.
-This equation is derived under the assumption that the concentration of unbound ligand Lfree≈L0, where L0 is the total concentration.
+where $K_{d}$ is the protein-ligand dissociation constant and can be calculated as $c_{0}e^{ΔG/kT}$, where $c_{0}$ is a reference ligand concentration (set here arbitrarily to 1 M), $ΔG$ is the protein-ligand binding free energy, $k$ is the Boltzmann constant, and $T$ is the temperature in Kelvin.
+This equation is derived under the assumption that the concentration of unbound ligand $L_{free}≈L_{0}$, where $L_{0}$ is the total concentration.
 This captures the ideal scenario in which the concentration of the antimalarial drug is very high.
 Whilst resistance is trade-off between many biophysical factors, our aim is to predict evolutionary trajectories without the need for experimental measurements and ligand binding prediction tools are readily available and easy to use, whereas it is more difficult to predict IC50 or growth rates.
 We therefore chose to use a simplified model of the system to approximate its behaviour, capture its general properties, and make the model more tractable.

-Starting from the wild-type protein, with binding free energy ΔGWT and fitness PunboundWT, we extract one sample i from the 250 values of the predicted binding affinity changes for the single mutations to determine the binding free energy after mutation X, ΔGXi=ΔGWT+ΔΔGXi, and calculate the fitness of each single mutant protein PunboundX(i).
-We can calculate the probability the mutation will fix in the population using the Kimura fixation probability for a haploid organism(2)pfix=1−e−2s1−e2sNe
+Starting from the wild-type protein, with binding free energy $ΔG_{WT}$ and fitness $P_{unbound}^{WT}$, we extract one sample i from the 250 values of the predicted binding affinity changes for the single mutations to determine the binding free energy after mutation X, $ΔG_{X}^{i}=ΔG_{WT}+ΔΔG_{X}^{i}$, and calculate the fitness of each single mutant protein $P_{unbound}^{X(i)}$.
+We can calculate the probability the mutation will fix in the population using the Kimura fixation probability for a haploid organism

+$$
+p_{fix}=\frac{1−e^{−2s}}{1−e^{2sN_{e}}}
+$$

-where Ne is the effective population size (set to 106 as previous models in Eccleston et al., 2021; Pollock et al., 2012) and s is the selection coefficient s=(PunboundX,i−PunboundWT)/PunboundWT.
+where $N_{e}$ is the effective population size (set to 106 as previous models in Eccleston et al., 2021; Pollock et al., 2012) and s is the selection coefficient $s=(P_{unbound}^{X,i}−P_{unbound}^{WT})/P_{unbound}^{WT}$.
 We also took into account the mutational bias of P. falciparum using the nucleotide mutation matrix calculated in Lozovsky et al., 2009.
 The probabilities of fixation for each mutation were normalised by the sum of the probabilities of fixation for all possible mutations at that step in the trajectory.
 A mutation is then chosen with a probability proportional to this normalised probability of fixation.

-Once a single mutation is chosen, the binding free energy is set to ΔGXi of the chosen mutation, and a value is sampled from the distribution of each of the possible next steps, X/Y in the trajectory, i.e., ΔΔGX/Yi.
+Once a single mutation is chosen, the binding free energy is set to $ΔG_{X}^{i}$ of the chosen mutation, and a value is sampled from the distribution of each of the possible next steps, X/Y in the trajectory, i.e., $ΔΔG_{X/Y}^{i}$.
 This continues until the end of the trajectory is reached.
 If the fixation probabilities of all mutations sampled at a step are effectively zero, no mutation is chosen at that step and the algorithm begins again by choosing a single mutation.
 Therefore, not all of the runs produce a complete trajectory and some will terminate before reaching the quadruple mutation.
 The algorithm was written in R.

-We calculate the probabilities, Pi, of each realised pathway (even those which don’t reach the quadruple mutation) by dividing the total number of times that specific pathway occurs by the number of runs.
+We calculate the probabilities, $P_{i}$, of each realised pathway (even those which don’t reach the quadruple mutation) by dividing the total number of times that specific pathway occurs by the number of runs.
 We calculate the probability of a particular step by dividing the number of times that step occurs in all realised pathways by the total number of runs.

-## SNP data
+### SNP data

 P. falciparum and P. vivax data was obtained from publicly available raw sequence data from European Nucleotide Archive.
 These data include Illumina raw sequences from the MalariaGEN Community Project for P. falciparum (Ahouidi et al., 2021) and P. vivax (Adam et al., 2022).
 P. vivax data additionally includes the Public Health England Malaria Reference Laboratory isolates from returning travelers to UK from regions where malaria is endemic (study accession number ERP128476) (Benavente et al., 2021).
 Data was filtered and processed to SNP data with the methodology described in the recent publications Turkiewicz et al., 2020, and Benavente et al., 2021, respectively.
 In this study, we analysed genotype data for 6762 high-quality isolates from 32 countries across regions of Africa, South Eastern Asia, Oceania, and South America to identify the genetic diversity in the PfDHFR gene.
 A similar analysis was carried out on 847 P. vivax isolates spanning 25 countries across Eastern Africa, Southern Asia, Southeastern Asia, Eastern Asia, and South America to identify genetic diversity in PvDHFR gene.
 SNPs occurring in non-unique, low-quality, or low coverage regions were discarded, and those with a missense effect in the candidate genes were analysed.
 Functional annotation was done with SnpEff (version 5.0) (Cingolani et al., 2012) with the following options: -no-downstream -no-upstream.